WojciechGdansk/currency/README.md

 }
 ```

-Selected date is weekend, holiday, currency doesn't exist, date format is incorrect or date isn't from past:
+If selected date is weekend, holiday, currency doesn't exist, date format is incorrect or date isn't from past:

 ```